See a German-American Landmark on our Athenaeum Tour

 In partnership with the Athenaeum Foundation, Indiana Landmarks offers guided tours of the National Historic Landmark on the second Saturday of the month, May through September.
 The tour explores the evolution of the building from a German clubhouse to a hub of modern urban life, with a theater, YMCA, and the Rathskeller, a restaurant/pub in continuous operation since the landmark’s earliest days.

-You’ll learn about the German Renaissance Revival architecture, and the original mix of activities—a gymnasium that promoted gymnastics and other physical exercise, a lecture hall and a theater, a restaurant and pubs (there were 8 in the building!).
-You’ll hear how the building was saved when it faced an uncertain future and restored, still fulfilling the role of clubhouse for cultural development and physical health.
+You’ll learn about the German Renaissance Revival architecture, and the original mix of activities in the building—a gymnasium that promoted gymnastics and other physical exercise, a lecture hall and a theater, a restaurant and pubs (there were 8 in the building!).
+You’ll hear how the Athenaeum was saved when it faced an uncertain future and restored, still fulfilling the role of clubhouse for cultural development and physical health.

 Tours last approximately one hour and depart from the vestibule inside the Coat Check Coffee entrance to the Athenaeum, 401 East Michigan Street, Indianapolis.
-Enter using the west wing doors, or use the Rathskeller entrance and ride the elevator to the lobby, adjacent to Coat Check Coffee.
+Enter using the west wing doors.
+With your ticket, you’ll also receive a handmade pretzel provided by the Rathskeller Restaurant at the tour’s conclusion.

 Parking: Park in the lot immediately east of the Athenaeum, a pay lot accessed from Michigan Street, or at meters on the surrounding streets.

 Tickets Must be purchased in advance

-The tour costs $8 per person age 12 and up; $4 per child (age 6-11); $6 per member of Indiana Landmarks, and is free for children ages 5 and under.
+The tour costs $10 per person age 12 and up; $5 per child (age 6-11); $8 per member of Indiana Landmarks, $4 per child of Indiana Landmarks members (age 6-11) and is free for children ages 5 and under.

-Tickets must be purchased in advance, using the online form below, or by calling Indiana Landmarks, 317-639-4534 or email@example.com.
+Tickets must be purchased in advance, using the online form below, at athenaeumtour2019.eventbrite.com, or by calling Indiana Landmarks, 317-639-4534 or email@example.com.
 Refund requests must be received seven days in advance of tour date.